What is Cloud computing?

-In basic terms, cloud computing means storing and accessing data and programs (aka apps) over the Internet instead of from your computer’s hard drive.
+In basic terms, cloud computing means storing and accessing data and software over the Internet instead of from your computer’s hard drive.
 The cloud is just a metaphor for the Internet.
 It stems from the days of flowcharts and presentations that would represent the gigantic server-farm infrastructure of the Internet as nothing but a puffy, white cloud, accepting connections and doling out information from where it floats.
 It is the delivery of on-demand computing resources, usually on a pay for use basis.

 If you’re using programs or data storage that is not on your hard drive, but resides on the internet, you are using the cloud.
 Benefits primarily include: